Gas and Fuel Corporation of Victoria: Consolidation

-One of the first tasks of the corporation was the construction of a centralised brown coal fueled gasification plant at Morwell.
+One of the first tasks of the corporation was the construction of a centralised brown coal fuelled gasification plant at Morwell.
 The Lurgi Gasification Plant opened in Morwell in 1956, which used the German Lurgi process to produce gas, that was transferred to Melbourne via a high pressure gas pipeline.
 Construction of the Morwell plant led to the closure in 1957 of a number of town gas producing gasworks scattered throughout Melbourne and elsewhere, such as the South Melbourne Gas plant, some of which became gas storage sites.

+In 1954, workers at the Lurgi Gasification Plant in Morwell formed the Lurgi Social Club and an adjoined club, Lurgi Rangers SC debuted in the same year.
+In 1955, they began competing in the Latrobe Valley Soccer League.

 The production of Syngas started in the 1950s, which is a process that converted waste gases from oil refineries to a useful energy product.
 In 1966, 30% of gas was being produced from residual oil, 30% from refinery gas and LPG, 30% from Lurgi gas, and less than 10% by carbonization of black coal.

 Natural gas was discovered in Bass Strait by Esso and BHP in 1965.
 The Longford gas plant acted as the onshore receiving point for oil and natural gas output from production platforms in Bass Strait.
 By 1969 the production plant and distribution network were complete, allowing natural gas to be sold to consumers, and a natural gas conversion program took place over the next 20 months, ending in December 1970.
 The conversion to natural gas required the conversion of around one million gas appliances, and resulted in over 1,000 workers becoming redundant.
 All the gas plants and storage sites in Melbourne and regional centres were closed down and the sites sold.